-The factory default setting is 14.5psi (1 bar, 100kPa).
+The factory default setting is 100kPa (1 bar, 14.5psi).

 The duty cycle setting controls the peak boost pressure, and is adjustable from 0-100%, where 0 represents the lowest possible boost pressure your turbo system is capable of running (commonly referred to as "gate pressure"), and 100 represents the highest.
-Note however that the controller is generally unresponsive to duty cycles less than 10% or greater than 90%, and therefore all boost presets are factory set to 10%.
+Note however that the controller is very unresponsive to changes when using duty cycles less than 10% or greater than 90%, and therefore all boost presets are factory set to 10%.

-See page 20 for a detailed description of what duty cycle is and how it works.
+See page 16 for a detailed description of what duty cycle is and how it works.